MD2Korg/CerebralCortex-Kernel-Examples/README.md

 ## Configure CerebralCortex-Kernel
-* Update MySQL settings in `CerebralCortex-Kernel-Examples/conf/cerebralcortex.yml` file.
+* Update MySQL settings in `CerebralCortex-Kernel-Examples/conf/cerebralcortex.yml` file, for example, mysql username, password etc..
 Please look at the comments on what params shall be updated.

 ## How to run the example code?
 * **Import MySQL Database:**